-Implementation steps recommended from this Feasibility Study include confirming that this alternative best meets the community's needs through further public outreach, followed by preliminary design, permitting, and project funding analyses to support implementation of the required infrastructure.
+Implementation steps recommended from this Feasibility Study include additional public outreach, followed by preliminary design, permitting, and project funding analyses to support implementation of the required infrastructure.

 8.0 POTENTIAL ENVIRONMENTAL IMPACTS

 Environmental impacts, including some benefits, would result from the construction of the alternatives.
 This analysis focuses on Alternative 2, Full Consumption of SJCP Water via Rio Grande Return Flow Credits, since it was the highest-ranked alternative.
 Most of the potential environmental impacts of Alternative 2 are associated with the pipeline corridor.